-Black Americans overwhelmingly see Trump as ‘a racist’ and they fear for future, poll finds
+Black Americans deeply pessimistic about country under president who more than 8 in 10 describe as ‘a racist,’ Post-Ipsos poll finds

 But those factors have not translated positively for the president.
 A 77% majority of black Americans say Trump deserves “only some” or “hardly any” credit for the 5.5% unemployment rate among black adults compared with 20% who say Trump deserves significant credit.

-In follow-up interviews, many said former President Barack Obama deserves more credit for the improvement in the unemployment rate, which declined from a high of 16.8% in 2010 to 7.5% when he left office.
+In follow-up interviews, many said former president Barack Obama deserves more credit for the improvement in the unemployment rate, which declined from a high of 16.8% in 2010 to 7.5% when he left office.

 Others said their personal financial situation is more a product of their own efforts than anything the president has done.